krp/rust-notes/README.md

 ## Chapter 16 - Fearless Concurrency

+* Rust only supports 1:1 threads by default (M:N threads are supported by libraries).
+* use std::thread and thread::spawn, giving it a closure with || to create a thread.
+* Save result as a handle and use handle.join().unwrap() to force execution to wait for threads to end.
+* Use *move* keyword to move value into thread instead of having thread borrow it.

+* use std::sync::mpsc for Message Passing (multiple producer, single consumer).

 ## Chapter 17 - Object Oriented Programming Features of Rust

 ## Chapter 18 - Patterns and Matching